Sharon McDougall - Updated - 5th February 2024 - 2 minutes to read

-When lenders decide whether or not to offer you a loan, it is the information held on your credit file that forms the basis of their decision.
+When lenders decide whether or not to offer you a loan, their decision is based on the information held on your credit file.
 This information also helps to combat fraud, as your identity can be verified if you are on the electoral role.

 Problems can arise if you fail to make repayments to credit card providers and other lenders, as each payment default is registered on your credit file.
 Other information also appears on your credit record, such as county court judgments against you, and any insolvency proceedings that you have entered into.